HP 9845

+The HP 9845 series is a line of desktop computers from Hewlett-Packard.
+The 9845 models included a CRT display; they were programmed in BASIC.

+The 9845 models use big-endian 16-bit NMOS microprocessors, the instruction sets of which have roots in the HP 2116A which were one of the first 16-bit microprocessors created.

+9845A/S

+The first models, introduced in 1978, were the 9845A and 9845S.
+The 9845A included 16KB of memory and a tape cartridge drive; the 9845S had 64KB of memory, two tape cartridge drives, a built-in printer, and support for graphics.

+9845B/T

+The 9845B and 9845T models were introduced in 1979.
+The 9845B included 64KB of memory and a tape cartridge drive; the 9845T had 192KB of memory, two tape cartridge drives, a built-in printer, and support for graphics.

+9835A/B

+Smaller, lighter models, the 9835A and 9835B, were introduced in 1979.
+The 9835A had a 25-line, 80-character CRT display with no graphics support; the 9835B had a single-line 32-character LED display.
+Both models could run most 9845A BASIC programs, and also supported assembly-language programming.

+9845C

 HP 5061-3001 16-bit 4-chip hybrid processor used as the LPU & PPU processors in the HP 9845 series computers.
 Contains the BPC, IOC, EMC and AEC die.

-The HP 9845C from Hewlett-Packard was one of the first desktop computers to be equipped with a color display and light pen for design and illustration work.
+The HP 9845C, introduced in 1980, was one of the first desktop computers to be equipped with a color display and light pen for design and illustration work.
 It was used to create the color war room graphics in the 1983 movie WarGames.

 Features

-The attached HP 98770A color display enabled the color graphics with its own CPU and separate power supply, a vector generator based on the AMD2900 bit-slice architecture, graphics memory with three planes of 32 KB each, the connection interface to the mainframe consists of a direct data bus attachment, and a light-pen logic.
+The attached HP 98770A color display enabled the color graphics with its own CPU and separate power supply, a vector generator based on the AMD2900 bit-slice architecture, graphics memory with three planes of 32 KB each, the connection interface to the processor consists of a direct data bus attachment, and a light-pen logic.
 4913 colors were available.

-The system is a big-endian 16-bit architecture, the BPC, with roots in the HP 2116A which were one of the first 16-bit microprocessors created.

 The display showed 8 soft keys on the lower end of the screen, 39 alignment controllers behind a door enabled fine tuning of color convergence.

-The speed of the builtin BASIC language was accomplished by implementing time critical parts of it in CPU microcode.

 A builtin tape cartridge device with a capacity of 217 kB and transfer speed of 1440 bytes/s enabled storage of data.

 Average access time for the unit is 6s and a rewind end to end takes 20s.
 The directory is stored in r/w memory to enable quick access.